joCodes01/a2z_recycling_website/README.md

 # a2z_recycling_website

-The purpose of this project was to improve my CSS layout skills, design implementation and animation.
+The purpose of this project was to improve my CSS skills, design implementation and animation.
 It is a simple HTML and CSS website with a small amount of JavaScript.

 ## Link to website